smilence86/A-Light-and-Fast-Face-Detector-for-Edge-Devices/face_detection/README.md

 v1|0.910|0.881|0.780
 v2|0.837|0.835|0.729

-> due to giving up detecting large faces, the accuracy of v2 decreases obviously compared to v1.
+> * due to giving up detecting large faces, the accuracy of v2 decreases obviously compared to v1.
 In fact, v2 is enough for practical use.
+> * **RetinaFace-mnet** is short for RetinaFace-MobileNet-0.25.
+(The excellent work from [insightface](https://github.com/deepinsight/insightface))

 * Results on FDDB: